Tarandeep-s1ngh/blaze-news/README.md

 ```

 2. A directory named "blaze-news" will be created on your machine.
-3. Go to the index.html and use the live server to run the project.
+3. Type "cd blaze-news" to go to that file & then type "$ npm install"
+4. To run the react project type "$ npm start"

 ## **Contributing to the project**